-Calibration of Line Standards of Length and Measuring Tapes at the National Bureau of Standards

-Lewis V. Judson

-The methods used at the National Bureau of Standards in calibrating line standards of length and measuring tapes submitted for standardization are outlined.
+Calibration of Line Standards of Length and Measuring Tapes at the National Bureau of Standards Lewis V. Judson The methods used at the National Bureau of Standards in calibrating line standards of length and measuring tapes submitted for standardization are outlined.
 The equipment used is described briefly.
 There is a discussion of some considerations that should be given as to whether or not a standard should be submitted to the Bureau.
 Instructions are given for submitting items to the Bureau for calibration.
 The appendix contains useful information on the use of steel tapes.

-1. Introduction

-The Bureau receives many requests from scientists, industry, and governmental agencies to calibrate line standard of length and measuring tapes.
-The Circular is issued as a guide for anyone contemplating the submission of such items to the Bureau for standardization.
-It replaces Circular 332, Testing of line standards of length, and Circular 328, Testing of measuring tapes at the National Bureau of Standards.

-2. Line Standards of Length at NBS

-The primary standard of length in the United States is the National Prototype Meter 27 (fig. 1), which is identical in form and material with the International Prototype Meter deposited at the International Bureau of Weights and Measures at Sèvres, near Paris, and also with the other national prototype meters distributed in 1889 in accordance with the treaty known as the Convention of the Meter, dated May 20, 1875.
-In the United States, since 1893, the yard has been defined in terms of the meter by the relation
+1. Introduction The Bureau receives many requests from scientists, industry, and governmental agencies to calibrate line standards of length and measuring tapes.
+This Monograph is issued as a guide for anyone contemplating the submission of such items to the Bureau for standardization.
+It replaces Circular 332, Testing of line standards of length; Circular 328, Testing of measuring tapes at the National Bureau of Standards; and Circular 572, Calibration of line standards of length and measuring tapes at the National Bureau of Standards.
+2. Line Standards of Length at NBS The primary standard of length in the United States is the National Prototype Meter 27 (fig. 1), which is identical in form and material with the International Prototype Meter deposited at the International Bureau of Weights and Measures at Sèvres, near Paris, and also with the other national prototype meters distributed in 1889 in accordance with the treaty known as the Convention of the Meter, dated May 20, 1875.
+Except for expressing data in feet derived from and published as a result of geodetic surveys within the United States, for which the relation 1 foot=1200/3937 meter continues to be used, the yard in the United States is defined in terms of the meter by the relation 1 yard = 0.9144 meter.

-1 yard=

-$$\frac{3600}{3937}$$

-meter.

 At the Bureau there are secondary and laboratory length standards of various materials, sizes, and degrees of precision.
 Their lengths are known in terms of the prototype meter.
 These secondary and laboratory standards are used in the calibration work done by the Bureau.

-Proposals have been made to adopt, as the definition of the meter, a specified number of wavelengths of a suitable isotope of an element such as mercury (for example, the 5461- Λ wavelength of mercury 198).
+Proposals have been made to adopt, as the definition of the meter, a specified number of wavelengths of a suitable isotope of an element such as mercury (for example, the 5461-A wavelength of mercury 198).
 Interferometric calibrations of end standards of length have been made for many years.
 Such calibrations of line standards of length have been made in Germany, and the method is being followed with considerable interest at the Bureau.

-3. Facilities for Calibrating Line Standards of Length

-For the calibration of line standards of length the most precise measurements now being made at the Bureau are on its 1-m longitudinal comparator (fig. 2).
-This has been briefly described by Page.
-It is especially suited for the calibration of the subintervals of a bar, using any one of the several methods that have been developed.
+3. Facilities for Calibrating Line Standards of Length For the calibration of line standards of length the most precise measurements now being made at the Bureau are on its 1-m longitudinal comparator (fig. 2).
+This has been briefly described by Page.1 It is especially suited for the calibration of the subintervals of a bar, using any one of the several methods that have been developed.
 Although this comparator is nominally a 1-m comparator, it is readily adaptable for standardizing 48-in. bars, and can be used for calibrating even longer bars.
 For comparing two bars with an accuracy not better than 1 micron (0.001 mm or 0.00004 in.) a simple transverse comparator with no thermal insulation is commonly used.
-In this instrument the bars are mounted parallel to each other, and the carriage supporting the two bars moves back

-1 B. L. Page, Calibration of meter line standards of length at the Nationa Bureau of Standards, J. Research NBS 54,1 (1955) RP2559.
+In this instrument the bars are mounted parallel to each other, and the carriage supporting the two bars moves back 1 B. L. Page, Calibration of meter line standards of length at the National Bureau of Standards, J. Research NBS 54,1 (1955) RP2559.

-Figure 1.
+FIGURE 1.
 U. S. National Prototype Meter 27.